guochengqian/guochengqian.github.io/content/publication/arxiv2024atom/index.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication ="Arxiv, 2023"
+publication ="preprint, 2024"
-publication_short = "*Arxiv'23*"
+publication_short = "*arXiv'24*"

 # Abstract and optional shortened version.
-abstract = "We present “Magic123”, a two-stage coarse-to-fine solution for high-quality, tex-tured 3D meshes generation from a single unposed image in the wild using both 2D and 3D priors.
-In the first stage, we optimize a coarse neural radiance field and focus on learning geometry.
-In the second stage, a memory-efficient differentiable mesh representation is adopted to yield a high-resolution mesh with a visually appealing texture.
-In both stages, the 3D content is learned through reference view supervision and novel views guided by both 2D and 3D diffusion priors.
-A tradeoff parameter between the 2D and 3D priors controls the exploration (more imaginative) and exploitation (more precise) of the generated geometry.
-We further leverage textual inversion to encourage consistent appearances across views.
-Monocular depth estimation is used to constrain the 3D reconstruction and avoid collapsed solutions, e.g. flat geometry.
-Our Magic123 approach outperforms prior image-to-3D techniques by a large margin, as demonstrated through extensive experiments on various real images in the wild and on synthetic benchmarks.
-Our code, models, and generated 3D assets are available at https://guochengqian.github.io/project/magic123/." abstract_short = "Magic123 is a coarse-to-fine image-to-3D pipeline that produces high-quality high-resolution 3D content from a single unposed image by the guidance of both 2D and 3D priors."
+abstract = "We introduce Amortized Text-to-Mesh (AToM), a feed-forward text-to-mesh framework optimized across multiple text prompts simultaneously.
+In contrast to existing text-to-3D methods that often entail time-consuming per-prompt optimization and commonly output representations other than polygonal meshes, AToM directly generates high-quality textured meshes in less than 1 second in inference with around 10 times reduction in the training cost, and generalizes to unseen prompts.
+Our key idea is a novel triplane-based text-to-mesh architecture with a two-stage training strategy that ensures stable optimization and scalability.
+Through extensive experiments on various prompt benchmarks, AToM significantly outperforms state-of-the-art amortized approaches with over 4 times higher accuracy (in DF415 dataset) and more distinguishable and higher-quality 3D outputs.
+AToM demonstrates strong generalizability, offering finegrained details of 3D content for unseen interpolated prompts, unlike per-prompt solutions.
+Our code, models, and generated 3D assets are available at https://github.com/snap-research/AToM." abstract_short = "AToM trains a single text-to-mesh model on many prompts using 2D diffusion without 3D supervision, yileds high-quality textured meshes under a second, and generalizes to unseen prompts."
 # Is this a selected publication? (true/false)
 selected = true
 # Is this a featured publication? (true/false)